mkoistinen/cmsplugin-form-handler/docs/reference/cms_plugins.rst

 .. attribute:: form_class

     Set this to the ``forms.Form`` or ``forms.ModelForm`` you wish this plugin to present.
-If you need to determine which form to present based on the specific plugin instance, see :meth:`get_form_class`.
+If the project needs to determine which form to present based on the specific plugin instance, implement :meth:`get_form_class` instead.

 .. attribute:: success_url

     Set this to the URL of the "success page" of the form.
 Using this attribute is simple and suitable for static success URLs.
-However, in most projects, it is likely more appropriate to use :meth:`get_success_url`.
+If the project needs to determine the URL based on the request or the plugin instance, implement :meth:`get_success_url` instead.

 Methods
 *******